icsi-berkeley/ecg-specializer/specializer_tutorial.md

 #### **Initiating the Morse Simulator:**

 If you have Blender and Morse installed (https://github.com/icsi-berkeley/ecg-specializer/blob/master/morse_installation.md), you can also run the Morse simulator, which allows you to view the robot’s actions (as opposed to simply seeing N-Tuples).
-Note that Morse has only been tested for Linux; it works on Macs, but it may need modification to run on Windows.
+Note that Morse has only been tested for Linux; it also works on Macs, but it may need modification to run on Windows.
 To run the simulation, open a new tab on Terminal (or whatever Command prompt you’re using).
 You need to set the $MORSE_BLENDER environment variable.
 For me, this looks like:

 ```
 $ export MORSE_BLENDER=/Users/seantrott/Downloads/Blender/blender.app/Contents/MacOS/blender